ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### DynamoDB
 DynamoDB is a serverless solution (i.e., we do not need to instantiate a database) for low-latency NoSQL databases (i.e., databases that store unstructured data that is not relational).
 You skip straight into creating a table without the need to instantiate a database.

+### DynamoDB Accelerator (DAX)
+A fully managed service that caches common requests (like ElastiCache but especially made to integrate with DynamoDB).

 DynamoDB tables can be turned into Global Tables to allow synced read/writes in multiple regions.
 This is called active-active replication because we can actively write in one region and it will be actively replicated in another region.

 ### Redshift